Nonparametric Tests for Treatment Effect Heterogeneity with Duration Outcomes: Some extensions of the basic setup

 \item Under $H_{1,n}^{^{cate}}:\Upsilon _{\bar{\tau}}^{^{cate}}\left( \mathbf{X}\right) =n^{-1/2}h_{\bar{\tau}}^{^{cate}}\left( \mathbf{X}\right) ~a.s.$, if $h_{\bar{\tau}}^{^{cate}}\left( \cdot \right) $ is an integrable function, and the set $h_{\bar{\tau},n}^{^{cate}}\equiv \left\{ \mathbf{x} \in \mathcal{X}_{X}:n^{-1/2}h_{\bar{\tau}}^{^{cate}}\left( \mathbf{x}\right) \not=0\right\} $ has positive Lebesgue measure, then $ \lim_{n\rightarrow \infty }\mathbb{P}_{n}\left\{ KS_{\bar{\tau} ,n}^{^{cate}}>c_{\bar{\tau},\alpha ,n}^{^{cate,\ast }}\right\} >\alpha .$ \end{enumerate} \end{theorem}

 The results in Theorem \ref{null_tests} are related to \cite{Crump2008}.
 In the absence of censoring, \cite{Crump2008} propose a test for $ H_{0}^{^{cate}}$ based on smooth estimates of the conditional average treatment effect.
-In particular, they use a series approach to estimate $ \mathbb{E}\left[ Y\left( 1\right) |\mathbf{X}\right] $ and $\mathbb{E}\left[ Y\left( 0\right) |\mathbf{X}\right] $, and then compare how close the smooth estimate of $\Upsilon ^{^{cate}}\left( \cdot \right) $ is to zero.
-Given that \cite{Crump2008} test is based on the \textquotedblleft local approach\textquotedblright , their test for $H_{0}^{^{cate}}$ is not able to detect local alternatives of the type of $H_{1,n}^{^{cate}}$, and may suffer from the \textquotedblleft curse of dimensionality\textquotedblright .
-This is in contrast with the results in Theorem \ref{null_tests}.
-Thus, one can see that even when censoring is not an issue, our test can uncover TE heterogeneity that \cite{Crump2008} would miss, highlighting the attractiveness of our proposal.
+In particular, they use a series approach to estimate $ \mathbb{E}\left[ Y\left( 1\right) |\mathbf{X}\right] $ and $\mathbb{E}\left[ Y\left( 0\right) |\mathbf{X}\right] $ and then compare how close the smooth estimate of $\Upsilon ^{^{cate}}\left( \cdot \right) $ is to zero.
+Given that \cite{Crump2008} test is based on the \textquotedblleft local approach\textquotedblright , their test for $H_{0}^{^{cate}}$ is not able to detect local alternatives of the type of $H_{1,n}^{^{cate}}$ and may suffer from the \textquotedblleft curse of dimensionality.\textquotedblright\ This is in contrast with the results in Theorem \ref{null_tests}.
+Finally, note that as highlighted in Remark \ref{sub}, our tests naturally cover the case where researchers are interested in testing for zero CATE only for a subset of covariates $\mathbf{X}_{1}$ of all available characteristics $\mathbf{X}$ , whereas \cite{Crump2008} test does not.
+Thus, one can see that even when censoring is not an issue, our proposal is attractive when compared to \cite {Crump2008}.